jackcooperdev/CauldronDocs/pages/engine/tools/logger.md

+---
+title: Logger
+description: 'Logger Page'
+---
 # Logger
-The Logger creates a universal and clean way of displaying both the applications logs and Minecrafts logs at the same time.
-It uses the [log4js](https://www.npmjs.com/package/log4js) package to acheive this.
+The Logger creates a universal and clean way of displaying both the application logs and Minecraft logs at the same time.
+It uses the [log4js](https://www.npmjs.com/package/log4js) package to achieve this.

 > Logs are displayed in the application console as well as in a file under "cauldron_engine_logs" in the root folder.
-Additionally it is broadcasted on tcp port 25568 on localhost.
+Additionally, it is broadcast on tcp port 25568 on localhost.

 ## Functions

 ### cauldronLogger

-The main function is cauldronLogger and the following are the different log types.
+The main function is cauldronLogger, and the following are the different log types.

 ### .info(message)
 <span style="color:green">[2024-09-02T11:39:59.715] [INFO] Cauldron - </span> This is a Info Message